 Promoting chronic opioid therapy as safe and effective for long term use for high-risk patients.

-Manufacturer Defendants, by disseminating false and/or misleading advertisements, encouraged physicians to over-prescribe opioids to Plaintiff’s residents, leading to addiction.
-As a result, Plaintiff was saddled with the costs of harms arising from the over-prescription and dispensation of opioids.
+Manufacturer Defendants, by disseminating false and/or misleading advertisements, encouraged physicians to over-prescribe opioids to Plaintiff’s residents, leading to addiction and causing excess opioids to be diverted to the black market.
+As a result, Plaintiff was saddled with the costs of harms arising from its residents’ addictions.

 The Manufacturer Defendants also failed to maintain effective controls against diversion, failed to report suspicious orders to law enforcement and perform due diligence prior to filling orders, and failed to design and operate a system to disclose suspicious orders of controlled substances, as required by the CSA.
+As a result, excess opioids were shipped into Halifax County and diverted into the black market, causing Halifax County to incur substantial costs.

 Va.
 Code Ann.§ 54.1-3457 and the CSA were enacted, at least in part, to prevent the harms that can arise as a result of false advertisements and statements by drug manufacturers such as the Manufacturer Defendants and the other violations of the CSA as described herein.